Research

 Shifts in species distributions and abundances not only lead to changes in functional composition in communities but also the spatial overlap between species.
 These changes may lead to new opportunities or declined potential for species interactions.
 Using long-term monitoring datasets and a novel dataset that documents biotic interactions between North American birds, I am evaluating how changes in spatial co-occurrences may impact species interactions and evaluate where novel, undocumented interactions may have occurred due to range shifts.
 This is a collaborative effort with Brian Weeks, Kai Zhu, Phoebe Zarneske, and Chia Hsieh.

-Ongoing work – stay tuned!
+Ongoing project – stay tuned!

 Collecting Interactions from Community Science Platforms - Theme 2